fralau/yamlpp/README.md

 ## 🛠️ Troubleshooting

 ### Common Errors
-- **Undefined Variables**: Variable used in an expression is not defined in the current context or scope.
+1. **Undefined Variables**: Variable used in an expression is not defined in the current context or scope.
 Ensure all variables are declared within `.context` or passed correctly.
+2. **Duplicate keys**: A mapping (dictionary) can have only one key of each type.
+   If a key is repeated, the parser will raise an error.
+   If you are using the same key two times or more, it's likely that you should use a sequence (list) of mappings instead of a mapping.
+   [This is principle applicable to YAML in general.]
-- **Unquoted Jinja expressions**: A YAMLpp file must be a valid YAML file.
+3. **Unquoted Jinja expressions**: A YAMLpp file must be a valid YAML file.
 It means that values that contain a Jinja expression **must** be quoted:
     - ❌ Incorrect: `message: Hello, {{ name }}!`
     - ✅ Correct: `message:"Hello, {{ name }}!"`
-- **Missing Functions or Modules**: Happens if a referenced function or module is not imported or defined.
+3. **Missing Functions or Modules**: Happens if a referenced function or module is not imported or defined.
 Verify `.module` imports and `.function` definitions.
-- **Argument Mismatches**: When calling functions, ensure the number and order of arguments match the `.args` definition.
+4. **Argument Mismatches**: When calling functions, ensure the number and order of arguments match the `.args` definition.
-- **Syntax Errors**: Invalid YAML or incorrect use of YAMLpp directives can cause preprocessing failures.
+5. **Syntax Errors**: Invalid YAML or incorrect use of YAMLpp directives can cause preprocessing failures.
 Validate YAML syntax and directive structure.
-- **Incorrect Expression Syntax**: Jinja2 expressions must be properly formatted.
+6. **Incorrect Expression Syntax**: Jinja2 expressions must be properly formatted.
 Check for missing braces, quotes, or invalid operations.

 ### Debugging Tips
 - Check error messages carefully for line numbers (in the YAML file) and hints